TALKING TO YOUR DOCTOR

 Preparing a complete medicine list sounds like a lot of work.
 But it does not have to be.

-• Medicine names with dosages and forms.
+• Medicine names with doses and forms.

 • Expiry dates for each medicine.

-• Quantities remaining in your cabinet.
+• Quantities remaining in your home medicine cabinet.

 Print the report or show it to the doctor on your phone screen.
 It is a clean, professional document — not a screenshot or a chaotic note.
 The doctor gets the full picture in seconds rather than spending minutes asking about each medicine individually.